gchure/phd/docs/src/chapter_02/section_05_results.md

 Our experimental pipeline for determining fold-change using flow cytometry is shown in  @Fig:flowchart.
-Briefly, cells were grown to exponential phase, in which gene expression reaches steady state [@scott2010], under concentrations of the inducer IPTG ranging between 0 and $5000\, \mu$M. We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see Materials and Methods).
-To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see Supplemental Information, Chapter 7).
+Briefly, cells were grown to exponential phase, in which gene expression reaches steady state [@scott2010a], under concentrations of the inducer IPTG ranging between 0 and $5000\, \mu$M. We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see Materials and Methods).
+To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see supplemental Chapter 6).
 We found that the fold-change measurements obtained from microscopy were indistinguishable from that of flow-cytometry and yielded values for the inducer binding constants $K_A$ and $K_I$ that were within error.

 ![An experimental pipeline for high-throughput fold-change measurements.
 Cells are grown to exponential steady state and their fluorescence is measured using flow cytometry.
-Automatic gating methods using forward- and side-scattering are used to ensure that all measurements come from single cells (see Methods).
+Automatic gating methods using forward- and side-scattering are used to ensure that all measurements come from single cells (see Materials \& Methods).
 Mean expression is then quantified at different IPTG concentrations (top, blue histograms) and for a strain without repressor (bottom, green histograms), which shows no response to IPTG as expected.
 Fold-change is computed by dividing the mean fluorescence in the presence of repressor by the mean fluorescence in the absence of repressor.](ch2_fig3){#fig:flowchart short-caption="An experimental pipeline for high-throughput fold-change measurements."}

 ### Determination of the *in vivo* MWC Parameters